Roman chamomile: benefits, dosage, contraindications

 Sleep disorders ✪✪✪✪✪

 The use of noble chamomile essential oil is known to improve sleep.
-A study was conducted on 56 coronary patients scheduled for stent placement.
-In treated patients, inhaling a blend of Roman chamomile, lavender, and Neroli significantly reduced anxiety and improved sleep quality compared to the control group, without causing additional adverse effects.
-The essential oil can be taken orally on a neutral tablet.
+A study was conducted on 56 coronary patients scheduled to undergo stent placement.
+In treated patients, inhalation of a blend based on Roman chamomile, lavender, and neroli, compared with the control group, significantly reduced their anxiety and improved the quality of their sleep, without causing additional adverse effects.
+The essential oil can be taken orally, on a neutral tablet.

 Posologie